GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

              [Values]
              Any string value with the relative path of the file (Default: ./lib/tmp/<model>EPIatlas.nii)
 ```
-The above documentation can also be retrieved from the command line via `help` argument:
+The above documentation can also be retrieved from the command line via the `help` argument:

     ./preproc_script_2.sh --help